Easy Orange Cranberry Ricotta Cookies Recipe

 Quick Method (Because You’re Hungry Now)

-4. Scoop tablespoon-sized mounds (a small cookie scoop works great) onto the sheets, spacing about 2 inches.
+- Scoop tablespoon-sized mounds (a small cookie scoop works great) onto the sheets, spacing them about 2 inches apart.

-5. Bake 11–13 minutes, until the bottoms lightly golden and tops set.
+- Bake 11–13 minutes, until the bottoms are lightly golden and the tops are set.
 They won’t brown much, and that’s okay.

-6. Cool on the sheet 5 minutes, then transfer to a rack to cool completely.
+- Cool on the sheet for 5 minutes, then transfer to a rack to cool completely.

-7. Whisk glaze ingredients until smooth and pourable.
+- Whisk glaze ingredients until smooth and pourable.
 Spoon or drizzle over cooled cookies.
-Let set 15–20 minutes.
+Let’s set 15–20 minutes.

 Texture Tips That Matter